What Does Smoke Point Mean?

 No matter its type, every kind of cooking oil — nut oils, vegetable oils, refined oils, virgin oils, organic oils and processed oils — has a smoke point.
 Representing an oil's resistance to heat, a specific oil's smoke point is the temperature at which it will stop glistening and start to burn and smoke instead, imparting an acrid, burnt flavor to the foods you are using it to cook.
 This happens when the compounds in the oil break down as a result of heat exposure.

-It is essential to know and pay attention to an oil's smoke point because using burned oil to cook does more than give your food an unpleasant flavor.
+It is essential to know an oil's smoke point.
+Paying attention to this point is important.
+Using burned oil to cook gives your food an unpleasant flavor.
+It can also cause health issues.
 When oil hits its smoke point and begins burning, it also destroys phytochemicals and beneficial nutrients in both the oil and the food, creates highly flammable conditions and releases free radicals that can be harmful to your health if consumed.

-Different conditions contribute to the smoke point and properties of particular oils.
+Various elements affect the smoke point and characteristics of certain types of oils.
 Oils are typically extracted from seeds, nuts and certain vegetables through processes including roasting, crushing and pressing.
 Depending on whether they are refined or not after being pressed and extracted, oils contain varying amounts of minerals and nutrients.

 Organic, unrefined oils that go straight from the press to the bottle tend to be packed with enzymes, minerals, compounds and the full-bodied, aromatic flavors of whatever source they come from.
 While these all-natural oils are intensely flavorful and heart-healthy, their higher nutrient content makes them more susceptible to fast rancidity and easy burning because they have lower smoke points.
 Because of their high compound content, unrefined oils are better for cooking at low temperatures.